GradPower: Powering Gradients for Faster Language Model Pre-Training: Introduction

 GradPower applies this powered gradient to the base optimizer, preserving its original structure.

-\item \textbf{Empirical performance.} We first evaluate the effectiveness of GradPower by integrating it into Adam, termed \textbf{AdamPower}.
-We test its performance across a broad LLM pre-training landscape: dense models (LLaMA~\citep{touvron2023llama}) and mixture-of-experts models (Qwen2MoE~\citep{yang2024qwen2technicalreport}), ranging from 66M to 2B parameters, using the C4 and OpenWebText corpora, and under both cosine-decay (\texttt{cos}) and warmup-stable-decay (\texttt{wsd}) learning-rate schedules.
-Across all settings, AdamPower consistently achieves lower terminal loss and exhibits more favorable scaling laws compared to vanilla Adam (see Figure~\ref{fig: scaling law on c4}), demonstrating its potential for improved scalability to larger models.
+\item \textbf{Empirical performance.} We first evaluate the effectiveness of GradPower by integrating it into AdamW, termed \textbf{AdamWPower}.
+We test its performance across a broad LLM pre-training landscape: {\bf dense} models (LLaMA~\citep{touvron2023llama}) and {\bf mixture-of-experts} models (Qwen2MoE~\citep{yang2024qwen2technicalreport}), ranging from {\bf 66M} to {\bf 2B} parameters, using the C4 and OpenWebText corpora, and under both cosine-decay (\texttt{cos}) and warmup-stable-decay (\texttt{wsd}) learning-rate schedules.
+Across all settings, AdamWPower consistently achieves lower terminal loss and exhibits more favorable scaling laws compared to vanilla AdamW (see Figure~\ref{fig: scaling law on c4}), demonstrating its potential for improved scalability to larger models.
 Notably, the performance gains are most significant for modern MoE architectures and \texttt{wsd} schedules.

 Furthermore, we show that GradPower can be also seamlessly integrated with other state-of-the-art optimizers, such as Muon~\citep{jordan2024muon, liu2025muon} and Blockwise LR~\citep{wang2025sharpness}, yielding additional performance improvements.